-Marius learned a lot about himself, grew personally and got much more relaxed in his way of life.
-All this as a result of studying abroad at Kasetsart University in Thailand.
-He also found out that the level of lectures at prestigious Kasetsart University were higher than expected.
-Our Planning Officer Sami interviewed Marius about his time in Bangkok.
-Keep on reading to find out, what it is like to live and study in Bangkok, the capital of Thailand!
+Marius learned a lot about himself, grew personally, and relaxed his way of life much more.
+All this is a result of studying abroad at Kasetsart University in Thailand.
+He also found out that the level of lectures at the prestigious Kasetsart University was higher than expected.
+Our planning officer Sami interviewed Marius about his time in Bangkok.
+Keep reading to find out what it is like to live and study in Bangkok, the capital of Thailand!

 What’s your name and where do you come from?